Melissa Thompson is a patient advocate, health/care strategist, technologist, entrepreneur, and cancer patient.

-Melissa works with organizations to strengthen their digital strategy, marketing, leadership, business development, technology initiatives, and operations, with an underlying theme of next-generation innovation.
-The companies with which she has worked range from a neurodiagnostic FDA medical devices with TBI sensors to middleware as a hospital’s value-based care management tool to mitigate compliance risk.
+Melissa works with organizations to strengthen their digital strategy, marketing, leadership, business development, technology initiatives, and operations, with an underlying theme of patient-driven innovation.
+The companies with which she has worked range from a solution that addresses financial toxicity in cancer care by providing patients access to financial resources to middleware as a hospital’s value-based care management tool to mitigate compliance risk.

-Melissa is a representative on the Patient and Family Advisory Committee (PFAC-Q) at Memorial Sloan-Kettering Cancer Center.
+Melissa is a representative on the Patient and Family Advisory Committee (PFACQ) at Memorial Sloan Kettering Cancer Center, where she sits on the Pharmacy QA, Integrative Medicine, Technology, Strategy and Innovation Committees.
 She advises the Innovative Molecular Analysis Technologies (IMAT) initiative, as an NIH/NCI Patient Advocate.
 Melissa is a standing member of the Merit Review Board for the Patient-Centered Outcomes Research Initiative (PCORI), with a concentration on the Improving Healthcare Systems grant track.

-Melissa is an active volunteer for the American Cancer Society and serves as the Chair for the Relay for Life (Greenwich), as well as sits on the Executive Committees for Women Leading the Way to Wellness (speaker), Young Professionals Against Cancer (YPAC) and Making Strides Against Breast Cancer.
-Melissa is a member of the Greenwich Medical Reserve Corps, the Society for Science and the Public, 1and an active participant in ACS CAN, National Patient Advocate Foundation, the Society for Participatory Medicine, the National Association of Healthcare Advocacy Consultants, and the Institute for Patience and Family-Centered Care.
+Melissa is an active volunteer for the American Cancer Society and sits on the Executive Committee for Women Leading the Way to Wellness, as well as the Young Professionals Against Cancer (YPAC) and Making Strides Against Breast Cancer.
+Melissa is a member of the Greenwich Medical Reserve Corps, the Society for Science and the Public, and an active participant in ACS CAN, the Society for Participatory Medicine, and The Beryl Institute.

 Independently, Melissa is working with Connecticut state legislators on a bill to protect cancer patients’ right to insurance coverage for medically-indicated fertility cryopreservation.